 Noodles:

-- 12 ounces linguine (see notes for gluten free options)
+- 12 ounces linguine (see notes for a gluten free option)

 Chicken (if using)

-- 3 cups shredded poached chicken or rotisserie chicken
+- 3 cups shredded poached chicken or any cooked chicken

 Peanut Sauce